manucouto1/framework3/docs/quick_start/index.md

 icon: material/glasses
 ---

-# Quick Start Guide for Framework3
+# Quick Start Guide for LabChain

-This guide will help you get started with Framework3, demonstrating its basic usage and core concepts.
+This guide will help you get started with LabChain, demonstrating its basic usage and core concepts.

 ## 1. Installation

-Install Framework3 using pip:
+Install LabChain using pip:

 ```bash
 pip install framework3
 ```

 ## 2. Basic Concepts
-* Framework3 is built around:
+* LabChain is built around:
     - **Pipelines**: Orchestrate the flow of data through processing steps.
     - **Filters**: Perform specific operations on data.
     - **Metrics**: Evaluate model performance.